 Bonnie Steinberg is a practicing artist and a popular art teacher.
-She is a graduate of York University where she received her Honours Bachelor of Fine Arts (BFA).
-Bonnie is also an elected member The Canadian Society of Painters in Watercolour (CSPWC), the Society of Canadian Artists (SCA) and a signature member of the Toronto Watercolor Society (TWS) and the International Watercolour Society (IWS).
+She is a graduate of York University where she received her Honours Bachelor of Fine Arts (B.F.A.).
+Bonnie is also an elected member The Canadian Society of Painters in Watercolour (C.S.P.W.C.), the Society of Canadian Artists (S.C.A.) and a signature member of the Toronto Watercolor Society (T.W.S and the IWS (International Watercolour Society.).
+Last October, Bonnie was specially selected to demonstrate a painting with the Richmond Hill Orchestras,Rachmoninov’s Isle of the Dead” in conjunction with the CSPWC!
 She has studied under Jack Reid, John Joy, Zalton Szabo Margaret Roseman, and Steven Quiller.